matthewglassman/burgersequel/README.md

-# burger
+# burgersequel
-Using Handlebars and an ORM with Express, MySQL and Node.js to create a burger ordering and eating application
+Using Sequelize with Express, MySQL and Node.js to create a burger ordering and eating application